 HASEKO (Hawaii), Inc., purchased the approximately 1,100-acre Ocean Pointe/Hoakalei property in 1988 from M.S.M. & Associates, Inc., which was then in bankruptcy, and from The Estate of James Campbell.
-In 1992, the entire 1,100 acres were transferred from HASEKO (Hawaii), Inc. to a wholly owned subsidiary, HASEKO (Ewa), Inc. As construction of the residential components of the Project has proceeded, parcels have been conveyed to development entities affiliated with HASEKO, and subsequently to individual homeowners in fee simple.
-A 22,905 square foot commercial lot along Fort Weaver Road was conveyed from HASEKO to Arthur Howard and Leslie Gail Howard in 2002, and a 1.043 acre commercial lot along Keone'ula Boulevard was conveyed from HASEKO to Frederick Hoon Yuk Lau and Judy Mariko Lau in 2007.
+In 1992, the entire 1,100 acres were transferred from HASEKO

+(Hawaii), Inc. to a wholly owned subsidiary, HASEKO (Ewa), Inc. As construction of the residential components of the Project has proceeded, parcels have been conveyed to development entities affiliated with HASEKO, and subsequently to individual homeowners in fee simple.
+A 22,905 square foot commercial lot along Fort Weaver Road was conveyed from HASEKO to Arthur Howard and Leslie Gail Howard in 2002, a 0.441 acre lot along Kapolei Parkway was conveyed to Hawaiian Electric Company, Inc. in 2006; and a 1.043-acre commercial lot along Keone'ula Boulevard was conveyed from HASEKO to Frederick Hoon Yuk Lau and Judy Mariko Lau in 2007.
+In December 2014, the Hoakalei Country Club was sold to the Hirakawa Shoji Group (now known as Hoakalei Country Club Goda Kaisha), a Japan corporation; and in December 2020, Hoakalei Corporation (an affiliated company of HASEKO) conveyed a 2.595 acre parcel southwest of the Lagoon to Tsukada Global Holdings, Inc., a Japan corporation.

 Nearly 12 acres at the northeastern part of the Project area were conveyed in 2005 to the State of Hawai'i for a school site.
-Adjacent to the school site is a district park and a child care center.
-In 2007, approximately 1.25 acres were conveyed to Seagull Schools for the child care center.
+Adjacent to the school site is a district park and a childcare center.
+In 2007, approximately 1.25 acres were conveyed to Seagull Schools for the childcare center.
 Just over one acre of land was conveyed to the City and County of Honolulu in 2008 for relocation of the 'Ewa Beach Fire Station at the northeast corner of the Project site.
-HASEKO conveyed approximately 18.75 acres to the City for the district park in November 2014 and conveyed approximately 9 acres to the City for the expansion of One'ula Beach Park in July 2015.
+HASEKO conveyed approximately 18.75 acres to the City for the district park in November 2014.
+In July 2015, HASEKO conveyed approximately 9 acres of beachfront land to the City for the expansion of One'ula Beach Park.